 Note: International applicants can check out the entrance criteria for degree courses all over Germany using the DAAD admissions database.
 Students can enter their country of origin and the school qualification they are working towards and the DAAD database will provide insights on their eligibility.

 In Germany, this is known as ‘numerus clausus’ (Latin for ‘closed number’).
 A German degree course that is classed as ‘numerus clausus’ will only permit a fixed number of students to apply.
+It's an important concept to be aware of when applying to German universities!

 Courses that are ‘numerus clausus’ nationwide include oversubscribed courses such as Medicine, Architecture and Veterinary Science.
 Courses that are numerus clausus will often have a much lower chance of acceptance/higher GPA requirements, so students need to take this into account.